 Table 3.
-Configuration parameters for DB2 database backup and restore, and log archive and retrieve

-Parameter Description Default LOGARCHMETH1 Media type of the primary destination for archived log files Off LOGARCHOPT1 Options field for the primary destination for archived log files (if required).
+Configuration parameters for DB2 database backup and resto re, and log archive and retrieve Parameter Description Default LOGARCHMETH1 Media type of the primary destination for archived log files Off LOGARCHOPT1 Options field for the primary destination for archived log files (if required).
 NULL LOGARCHMETH2 Media type of the secondary destination for archived log files.
 If this path is specified, log files are archived to both this destination and the destination that is specified by LOGARCHMETH1.
 Off LOGARCHOPT2 Options field for the secondary destination for archived log files (if required).
-NULL FAILARCHPATH If DB2 is unable to archive log files to both the primary and secondary (if set) archive destinations because of a media problem, then DB2 tries to archive log files to this path.
-This path must be a disk.
 NULL